We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 Note:

-IMPORTANT: On the first walking day (day 2), due to rain, wind and snow, and especially in winter, it is compulsory to take the Valcarlos Gorge Route as the Route of Napoleon is closed from 1 November to 31 March.
-The Route of Napoleon crosses the Pyrenees at the highest pass, where the highest point is at Lepoeder at an altitude of 1,430 metres, before descending to Roncesvalles, at 950 metres above sea level.
+IMPORTANT: On the first walking day (day 2), due to rain, wind and snow, and especially if you choose to start in winter, it is compulsory to take the Valcarlos Gorge Route.
+The Route of Napoleon crosses the Pyrenees at the highest pass, Lepoeder, at 1,430m altitude, before descending to Roncesvalles, at 950m.
+It is closed from 1 November to 31 March.
 The Route of Valcarlos is through a valley with many stretches on a road which pilgrims share with car traffic - caution is required.

 Priceper person from